mcadok/flask-shopping-cart/README.md

 Open your browser and visit:
 http://localhost:5000/login

+Use login: arek11 and password: qwerty to log in.

 🎯 Purpose
 This project helped me practice the fundamentals of Flask, including routing, templates, forms, sessions, and working with user input.